- Tickets: Standard: £10 | Pay more: £12 | Pay less: £8

 - Extras: In the Café

-Join us for an evening of two of the most interesting, unique, and funny comedians on the circuit doing their solo shows!
+Join us for an evening of two of the most weird, wild, and side-splitting comedians on the circuit doing their solo shows!

 This is a part of the Oxford Festival Fringe Preview Comedy Festival, a month-long comedy festival taking place all over Oxford during July.
 Find more shows at oxfordcomedyfestival.co.uk.